create3000/x_ite/docs/_posts/tutorials/hello-world.md

 In this tutorial, you will learn how to create a simple hello world scene with X3D.
 Firstly, let explains some of the X3D basics.

 1. X3D is stands for **E**xtensible **T**hree-**D**imensional.
-2. X3D is a text file if when saved as Classic Encoding consists of a set of nodes like (Transform { … }).
+2. X3D is a text file if when saved as Classic VRML Encoding consists of a set of nodes like (Transform { … }).
 3. All of the nodes start with the node type name like Transform follow by a open curly brace »{«.
 They end with a close curly brace »}«
 4. The syntax is just like a command to tell X3D browser (like X\_ITE) what should do.
 5. A X3D XML Encoding file must have the extension .x3d or .x3dz.
-A X3D Classic Encoding file must have .x3dv or .x3dvz as file extension.
+A X3D Classic VRML Encoding file must have .x3dv or .x3dvz as file extension.
 6. X3D file is case sensitive. *Transform, transform* or *tRansForm* are not the same.
 7. X3D file can be edit with any text editor like GEdit or Emacs for Linux or Unix, Notepad++ or Wordpad for Windows, and Coda or Simple Text for Mac.